Working with the Translation Editor

 How to upgrade to the new editor

-We recommend to upgrade to the new version of the editor.
+We recommend upgrading to the new version of the editor.
 New features and improvements will only be available in the new version of the editor.

 For Master users and Manager users